-Few careers offer as many opportunities to directly and profoundly impact lives.
-With an HDFS degree, you’ll be ready for rewarding professional work or graduate study in fields such as education, HDFS, social work or public administration.
+With an HDFS degree, you’ll be ready for professional work or graduate study in fields such as education, social work, allied health sciences or other helping professions.

 The BS in Human Development and Family Sciences can be pursued through one of four required options listed below:

-View online course catalog for class requirements for all HDFS majors
+View course catalog for class requirements for all HDFS majors

 The HDFS undergraduate minor complements other academic degrees such as education, public health, psychology, sociology and allied health sciences.